tuespetre/Impatient/README.md

 	let maxA = xg.Max(x => x.a)
 	select new { maxA, y }
 	```

+- Object equality translation will be supported in the future via an API that
+  allows consumers to define the key comparisons and null checks that the equality
+  expressions should be rewritten into.

+- Navigation property translation will be supported in the future via an API that
+  allows consumers to define the corresponding key selectors and query expressions
+  to use in order to rewrite navigations into join and subqueries.
+This will be done
+  in such a way that the rewriting component does not depend on any particular high-level
+  mapping API.

 - Relational null semantics are partially addressed but still have some work to be done.